Meeting-Baas/meeting-mcp/README.md

     - Example:
     ```json
     {
-      "meetingType": "sales",                                 // Used by searchTranscriptByType and intelligentSearch
+      "meetingType": "sales",
       "summaryPrompt": "Focus on action items and decision points",
-      "searchKeywords": ["budget", "timeline", "deliverables"],  // Key terms that can be easily searched
+      "searchKeywords": ["budget", "timeline", "deliverables"],
-      "timeStampHighlights": [                                // Can be used with searchVideoSegment
+      "timeStampHighlights": [
         {"time": "00:05:23", "note": "Discussion about Q2 sales numbers"},
         {"time": "00:12:47", "note": "Team disagreement on marketing strategy"}
       ],
-      "participants": ["John Smith", "Jane Doe", "Bob Johnson"],  // Meeting participants for more context
+      "participants": ["John Smith", "Jane Doe", "Bob Johnson"],
-      "project": "Project Phoenix",                           // Project association for filtering
+      "project": "Project Phoenix",
-      "department": "Engineering",                            // Organizational context
+      "department": "Engineering",
-      "priority": "High",                                     // Meeting importance
+      "priority": "High",
-      "followupDate": "2023-12-15",                           // When to revisit topics
+      "followupDate": "2023-12-15",
-      "tags": ["technical", "planning", "retrospective"]      // Flexible tagging system
+      "tags": ["technical", "planning", "retrospective"]
     }
     ```

 The `extra` field is extremely flexible - you can add any structured metadata that makes sense for your organization and use cases.
-All of this metadata is fully searchable by the `intelligentSearch` tool, which can extract meaning from natural language queries.

 ## Integration with Cursor